-A particular day of the intercomparison at Hohenpeißenberg (July 28, 2020) is presented in Figure 2.
-During this day the RDCC-E reference Dobson No. 064, the Indian Dobson No. 036 and the IOS Brewer No. 017 for service purposes joined the

-280 intercomparison.
-The measurements of seven instruments (BTS Solar, Dobson No. 036, 064 and 104, Brewer No. 010, 017 and 226) showed a good agreement with differences between all instruments mostly less than ±1% (see figure 2) on this particular day.
-Only at low sun elevations in the morning, did the BTS solar and the single monochromator Brewer No. 010 show a bias of about 5 DU to the other instruments.
+A particular day of the intercomparison at Hohenpeißenberg (28 July 2020) is presented in Fig. 2.
+During this day the RDCC-E reference Dobson no. 064, the Indian Dobson no. 036 and the IOS Brewer no. 017 for service purposes joined the intercomparison.
+The measurements of seven instruments (BTS-Solar; Dobson no. 036, 064 and 1041; Brewer no. 010, 017 and 226) showed a good agreement with differences between all instruments mostly less than $\pm 1$ % (see Fig. 2) on this particular day.
+Only at low sun elevations in the morning did the BTS-Solar and the single-monochromator Brewer no. 010 show a bias of about 5 DU to the other instruments.

-Figure 2 TOC measurements of the IOS Brewer calibration service on the 28.07.2020 at Hohenpeißenberg
+Figure 2.
+TOC measurements of the IOS Brewer calibration service on 28 July 2020 at Hohenpeißenberg.

 Figure 3 presents two examples of daily courses of TOC.
-One shows a strong diurnal dynamic and the higher temporal resolution of BTS Solar and Brewers compared to the Dobson.
-These data show that the BTS Solar and both Brewers capture about the same TOC variability (SZA) The Dobson shows the aforementioned offset in winter season and delivers only a few data points for each day due to its manual operation.
-However, the Dobson is also able to capture atmospheric changes if a sufficient amount of data is measured (time interval).
+One shows a strong diurnal dynamic and the higher temporal resolution of BTS-Solar and Brewers compared to the Dobson.
+These data show that the BTS-Solar and both Brewers capture about the same TOC variability (SZA).
+The Dobson shows the aforementioned offset in the winter season and delivers only a few data points for each day due to its manual operation.
+However, the Dobson is also able to capture atmospheric changes if a sufficient amount of data are measured (time interval).